thanosks/accessmap-incremental-test/README.md

 4. `docker-compose down --profile data && docker-compose up -d --profile data`
 5. `docker-compose down --profile build && docker-compose up -d --profile build`
 5. `docker-compose down && docker-compose up -d`

+## Rebuilding the router

+There are circumstances in which you want to redeploy the router.
+To be sure that it's fully redeployed, run:

+    docker-compose up build_router

+And then

+    docker-compose up -d router

+## Editing the cost function

+There are two contexts in which you might want to edit the cost function:

+* When developing a new one and you need rapid feedback.

+* When you have a clear cost function developed and want it to be used in future deployments.

+For the rapid feedback mode, edit `build/router/cost-*.py`, where the `.py` file is a given cost function.
+Restarting the router container (`docker-compose stop router && docker-compose rm -f router && docker-compose up -d router`) will load the changes.
+However, the `build` directory is overwritten on future deployments, so once you like how the cost function looks, copy it to the `config/router` directory.
+Keep a close look at permissions - the `build` directory might be owned by a root user and you'll need to change permissions, e.g. `chown youruser:youruser config/router/cost-*.py`.